Rising Residency FAQ

 Who is eligible?

 Local, national, and international visual, musician/composing, performance, literary, new media, and interdisciplinary artists are eligible to apply.
 Both established and emerging artists may apply, but a dedicated practice and demonstrated commitment to public engagement are expected.
-Students enrolled in full time, degree-seeking programs are not eligible.
+Students enrolled in degree-seeking programs are not eligible.
 We will reconfirm your student status before a residency offer is made.

 Can I apply as part of a collaboration or team?